sinarueeger/ggGWAS/README.md

 # ggGWAS R package *(work-in-progress)*

-An R-Package (soon ;-), currently *work-in-progress*) that implements data visualisations used in GWAS into ggplot2.
+An R-Package (*work-in-progress*) that implements data visualisations used in GWAS into ggplot2.

 Mainly, these are Q-Q-plots and Manhattanplots that use P-values from GWASs as input.